Electricity and Cars

 This is the key for both PHEV and EV: achieving high capacity with low mass and low cost, coupled with safety and a long life.
 Batteries need to be capable of repeated deep discharge.
 Also they are likely to need to run heating and air conditioning where there is no IC engine or where it switches off part time.
 They also need to be able to function to a satisfactory level in very cold weather.

 While current automotive fuels provide 12-14 MJ per kilogram mass (net of IC engine efficiency, 45 MJ/kg gross thermal), the best batteries provide only 2-3 MJ/kg (550-800 Wh/kg net), and that at twice the volume.
 Commercial batteries are much less than this (see below).

 As well as being heavy and bulky, batteries are expensive.
-Starting with costs of about $1000 per kWh capacity, and the aim is to reduce this to well below $400/kWh.
-Nissan says that battery cost has halved in the four years to 2010, and the Boston Consulting Group suggests that costs need to get down to $200/kWh before electric cars are competitive.
+Starting with costs of about $1000 per kWh capacity, and the aim is to reduce this to well below $400/kWh ($300/kWh according to IEA).
+Nissan says that battery cost has halved in the four years to 2010, and the Boston Consulting Group suggests that costs need to get down to $200/kWh before electric cars are competitive, and this is reported to be Tesla's target.
 Bloomberg New Energy Finance has launched an index tracking the price of EV batteries.
 It expects the cost of lithium-ion batteries to drop to $150/kWh by 2030, compared with around $1000/kWh in 2009.
 Batteries make up around 25% of the cost of electric vehicles like the Nissan Leaf or Tesla Model S.